m-dml/m-dml.github.io/index.md

 In [our research](research.html) we investigate the Earth system at the boundary between physics- and data-driven approaches, to gain insights unavailable to either approach alone.

-## Machine Learning Seminar
-We organize a weekly seminar on machine learning.
-We discuss papers on ML, often (but not always) with a connection to Earth science, climate and weather.

-The seminar also allows members of the Hamburg machine learning community to connect and present their ongoing work.
-We meet in person at HZG, but we also welcome remote online participants and stream the meeting live on our [YouTube channel](https://www.youtube.com/channel/UCyXAYFO3h-tBIEbPEqMnNKw).
-To get updates about each meeting, please [join our mailing list](https://groups.google.com/forum/#!forum/mlhzg/join).
+We also organize a weekly [seminar](seminar.html) on machine learning at HZG, aimed at the scientific communities of the Helmholtz Institutes and the Hamburg area.

 ## Online Code
 We publish our code on [github](https://github.com/m-dml), and are committed to software sharing as a principle of open and reproducible science.